OthelloEngineer/12-factor-cookie-factory/README.md

 10. Heighten confidence that code acts similarly between dev and prod environment through identical OS between dev/prod.
 11. Apply log aggregation analytics on said aggregation to leverage logs and avoid losing them when app dies.
 12. Create a docker image that spins up, cleans up database and then exits.

+TODO:
+- make apps
+- Separate into an org with several repos